 15 Fall & Winter Home Maintenance & Energy Saving Tips

-Autumn is the time to get your home ready for cool weather.
-These tips will help decrease your home’s energy consumption, lower utility bills and better protect your investment in your home.
+Autumn is the time to get your home ready for cooler weather.
+With energy prices skyrocketing, these tips will help decrease your home’s energy consumption, lower utility bills and better protect your investment in your home.
 Why not save energy and put more money in your pocket as the temperature cools down this fall?

 Have a programmable thermostat installed.
 This convenient device allows you to increase energy savings, improve home comfort, and lower energy costs.
 There are many models available, including technologically advanced models that allow you to control the temperature of your home remotely.
 Be sure to talk to an professional heating company like Redding’s about what would work best for your heating system and family.